-Standard Requirement/Details "Transport arking - Rules" an.
-Criteria: Refer ure and Car SU3.6.2 (a) Transportation SU3.6.2 (b) Transportation No new lot shall obtain access to State Highway 4 between the intersection of Bell Road with State Highway 4 and State Highway 41, Taumarunur, and to State Highway 4 in National Park Township, and to State Highway 49 in Ohakune.
+Standard Requirement/Details Comment SU3.6.2 (a) Transportation All activities shall demonstrate compliance with the relevant provisions of the "Transport Infrastructure and Car Parking - Rules" section of the District Plan.
+Relevant Assessment Criteria: Refer "Transport Infrastructure and Car Parking - Rules" section.
+A detailed assessment on the compliance of the proposed development under the relevant criteria of "Transport, Infrastructure and Car Parking - Rules" (Section TI3 of RDP) is provided in Table 2 - complies SU3.6.2 (b) Transportation No new lot shall obtain access to State Highway 4 between the intersection of Bell Road with State Highway 4 and State Highway 41, Taumarunui, and to State Highway 4 in National Park Township, and to State Highway 49 in Ohakune.
 The site will be accessed via an extension of Teitei Drive - complies